mmwillingham/finmodel_3tier/initial_steps.md

 Now that the backend is confirmed, you test the React application's ability to communicate securely with the API.

 1. Start the React Application
-- In a separate terminal window (keep the FastAPI server running!), navigate to your React project directory (financial-projector-ui).
+- In a separate terminal window (keep the FastAPI server running!), navigate to your React project directory (financial_projector_ui).
 - Start the React development server.
 The app should open in your browser, usually at http://localhost:3000.
 ```